-Sometimes referred to as a "Traffic Light" or "Stop Light," these are the red, yellow and green lights that direct traffic at intersections.
+Traffic lights and signals (sometimes referred to as a "Traffic Light" or "Stop Light,") are the red, yellow and green lights that direct traffic at intersections.
 The correct term for this type of light is "Traffic Signal" or "Illuminated Traffic Signal."

 Potholes and sinkholes may have similar appearances but their causes are different.
 Both are deformations in the pavement that collect water, can be jarring to hit, and in extreme cases, cause damage to our cars.